 Our story | हमारा इतिहास

 Our department had been established in 1873 with the purpose of research in Indo-European linguistics.
 Sanskrit was started immediately by its first professor Aurel Mayr.
 Later József Schmidt went on to publish several seminal books and translations on classical Indian culture.
-Despite renowned scholarship by Sir Aurel Stein and Ervin Baktay, the department's work was hindered between the world wars.
+Notwithstanding Sir Aurel Stein's and Ervin Baktay's celebrated and productive scholarship, the department's work was hindered between the world wars.

 Following World War II in 1952 János Harmatta and Csaba Töttössy were given tenures and from 1956 onwards a regular 5-year diploma course in Indian Studies came into existence.
 Initially the focus of the department was more at Sanskrit philology.
 Today Prof. Csaba Töttössy's students are internationally recognised experts in the field of classical Indian studies.
 After 1981 through Dr. Mária Négyesi's efforts Hindi studies became an equally important part of the department's academic profile.